 Chaliapin steak was created by a chef working at the Imperial Hotel in Tokyo in 1936.

 During that time, a Russian opera singer named Feodor Chaliapin was visiting Japan.
-He was said to be suffering from toothaches during his visit and requested an extra tender, melt in the mouth steak.
+He was said to be suffering from toothaches during his visit and requested an extra tender steak to prevent worsening the pain.
 A chef named Fukuo Tsutsui fulfilled his request and the Chaliapin steak was born!